 - 4. Time spent in the non-permanent appointment will count towards the probationary or trial service period if the employee and the employee's position is converted from a non-permanent appointment to a permanent appointment in accordance with Subsection 3 above. - 5.
-Time spent in the non-permanent appointment may count towards the probationary or trial service period for the permanent position within the same job classification. - 6.
+Time spent in the non-permanent appointment may count towards the probationary or trial service period for the permanent position within the same job classification.
+When non-permanent time is not counted towards the probationary or trial service period, the reason(s) will be provided to the employee in writing. - 6.
 The Employer may end a non-permanent appointment at any time by giving one (1) working day's notice to the employee.
 If an employee is terminated for misconduct and the misconduct for which the employee is terminated is documented in the personnel file, just cause will apply.